changliao1025/pyflowline/docs/installation/installation.rst

 Overview
 ********

-This document provides the instruction to build the HexWatershed model.
+This document provides the instruction to install the PyFlowline Python packge.

 ************
 Requirements